-Legislative Audit Committee.
+State auditor - access to records or other information for audits of specified entities that are not state agencies - criminal liability and penalties for willful and knowing premature disclosure of contents of such audits.
 Under current law, the state auditor (auditor) generally has access at all times to all of the books, accounts, reports, vouchers, or other records or information in any state department, institution, or agency that is the subject of a performance or financial audit the auditor conducts.
-Section 2 of the bill extends the same authority to performance or financial audits the auditor conducts of:
+The act extends the same authority to performance or financial audits the auditor conducts of:

 - The Colorado new energy improvement district and the new energy improvement program;